NBA Trade Rumors: Jimmy Butler To Celtics, Knicks’ Carmelo Anthony To Bulls, Jae Crowder To New York Highlight Six-Player Deal

 The Chicago Bulls would swap one star for another by acquiring Carmelo Anthony for Jimmy Butler if this trade were to go through.
 The Bulls are deep at power forward, so they could afford to include Taj Gibson in this theoretical transaction.
 Jaylen Brown would not be much of a factor in the short-term, but he is a rookie with star potential, so he does have value if Chicago makes a move for him.

-This example from the latest crop of NBA trade rumors is rather riveting: what would the Celtics, Knicks and Bulls decide to do if this proposal was on the table?
+This example from the latest crop of NBA trade rumors is rather riveting: what would the Celtics, Knicks, and Bulls decide to do if this proposal was on the table?
 This six-player, two draft pick transaction would be a legal trade as verified by the ESPN NBA Trade Machine, so these three teams would have the option to shake hands on this deal if they chose to do so.

 Boston would be likely to agree to this offer, and while this would be less certain for New York, they might go in on this deal as well.
 This rumored scenario is also reasonable for Chicago to consider, but they may not be getting quite enough in order to part with a superstar in his prime like Jimmy Butler, so they would be the probable holdout if this trade doesn’t happen.